 This course is purely portfolio based.
 It is 100% coursework with no exam.

-- The Personal, Social, Effectiveness award is a levelled certificate. - Their performance is graded on how they engage with the curriculum over the two years. - Students will either come out with a Level 1 or Level 2 in Personal, Social Effectiveness. - The modules students will cover are: Developing Myself; Developing my Performance; Delivering a Project; and Working with Others.
+- The Personal Effectiveness award is a levelled certificate. - Their performance is graded on how they engage with the curriculum over the two years. - Students will either come out with a Level 1 or Level 2 in Personal Effectiveness.